 How Heroin Is Metabolized

-People who have experience with heroin use know that it can make them feel high long after they last used it, this period is much longer than most other drugs.
-This is because of the fact that the morphine is basically an opiate, which instantly enters the bloodstream, but instead of quickly getting detoxified into metabolites, some of it gets accumulated in the fatty tissues.
+People who have experience with heroin use know that it can make them feel differently long after they last used it; this period is much longer than most other drugs.
+This is because morphine is basically an opiate, which instantly enters the bloodstream.
+Still, instead of quickly getting detoxified into metabolites, some of it gets accumulated in the fatty tissues.
 This stored drug continues to re-enter the bloodstream again, slowly over time.
-This is why the system holds on to heroin metabolites for much longer, even when one stop using it; however, the stored drug may or may not appear on the drug test.
+This is why the system holds on to heroin metabolites for much longer, even when one stops using it; however, the stored drug may or may not appear on the drug test.

-Heroin is a highly potent opioid, and its effect can last longer than some other opioids such as meth and cocaine, but the question is how long does heroin stay in system?
+Heroin is a highly potent opioid, and its effect can last longer than some other illicit substances such as meth or cocaine, but the question is, how long does heroin stay in your system?
 If it takes only about 30 minutes for the half-life of heroin to break down into metabolites, then how is this substance detected days later?
 Heroin metabolism in the system in reference to body fluids can take 5-6 hours.
 This is regardless of heroin half-life, with the exception of other parts such as hair follicle and urine; hence this process varies from one individual to the other.

-Morphine metabolizes fastest if introduces intravenously and slowest if snorted due to the absorption process.
+Morphine metabolizes faster if introduced intravenously and slowest if snorted due to the absorption process.
 These processes determine how long it takes for the opioid to be completely flushed out and become undetectable on heroin test.

-A person who has a high amount of fatty tissue layers may get a different result on heroin drug test from someone who has far less.
-Route of exposure may also play a role, for example, an intravenous intake has 100% heroin bioavailability which is its highest presence in the system compared to other routes of exposure.
+A person who has a high amount of fatty tissue layers may get a different result on a heroin drug test from someone who has far less.
+Route of exposure may also play a role; for example, an intravenous intake has the highest bioavailability, which is its highest presence in the system compared to other routes of exposure.

 Heroin Detection by Different Types of Tests

-Different tests that can detect the presence of morphine have different detection windows and can tell how long heroin stays in system, with urine test being the most common as it’s comparatively easy to administer, cost-effective and less invasive.
-So how long does heroin last in system?
+Different tests that can detect the presence of morphine have different detection windows and can tell how long heroin stays in your system, with urine tests being the most common as it’s comparatively easy to administer, cost-effective, and less invasive.
+So how long does heroin last?
 Let’s take a look at various tests.